Evan Bigall

 Experience:

-Twelve years experience with system level software.
+Twenty years experience with system level software.

 Experience managing both people and projects.